xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 of bourgeoisie professions that directly depended on the State as well as their expectations (which depended on political dynamics and expectations of the State to protect their interests).
-It is in this way that [the liberal idyll collapsed]{.ul}.
+It is in this way that the liberal idyll collapsed.

 -.-

 Part 3:

-Transformation of the working class and the [']{dir="rtl"}socialist idea[']{dir="rtl"}
+Transformation of the working class and the ']{dir="rtl"}socialist idea']{dir="rtl"}

-Heywood, in this next section, replicates the same epidemiological scheme and speaks of the first worker's movement in the first half of the [19th century]{.ul} (which Marx would then call Utopian Socialism) organised in correlation with the Petit Bourgeoisie, a republican and democratic wing organised in cooperative movements that preached [political participation and justice]{.ul}.
-Some utopian thinkers include Owen, Fourier and Weitling, and their organisations were very often religious and regarded subjects such as [healthcare and political justice]{.ul}; there were also statist socialist experiments in the [1848 Revolution]{.ul} in France (where this socialist view had its roots in Saint-Simon's works), which concluded with the term 'social rights' being included in the country's Constitution, and this certainly transcended the bourgeois horizon of [political and social organisation]{.ul}, guaranteeing the absence of unemployment and poverty (workhouses were also erected).
+Heywood, in this next section, replicates the same epidemiological scheme and speaks of the first worker's movement in the first half of the 19th century (which Marx would then call Utopian Socialism) organised in correlation with the Petit Bourgeoisie, a republican and democratic wing organised in cooperative movements that preached political participation and justice.
+Some utopian thinkers include Owen, Fourier and Weitling, and their organisations were very often religious and regarded subjects such as healthcare and political justice; there were also statist socialist experiments in the 1848 Revolution in France (where this socialist view had its roots in Saint-Simon's works), which concluded with the term 'social rights' being included in the country's Constitution, and this certainly transcended the bourgeois horizon of political and social organisation, guaranteeing the absence of unemployment and poverty (workhouses were also erected).

-Heywood declares the Revolution of 1848 a 'watershed moment' that then gave rise to new and unprecedented forms of working class-oriented socialist organisations which became visible beyond the left-wing and republican forces of bourgeois origin and became autonomous [with their own socialist ideologies]{.ul}; these then became particularly influenced by Marxist theories and erected this theoretical edifice of scientific socialism.
+Heywood declares the Revolution of 1848 a 'watershed moment' that then gave rise to new and unprecedented forms of working class-oriented socialist organisations which became visible beyond the left-wing and republican forces of bourgeois origin and became autonomous with their own socialist ideologies; these then became particularly influenced by Marxist theories and erected this theoretical edifice of scientific socialism.

-Then, in the [second half of the 19th century]{.ul}, these merged with [practical experience]{.ul}, so that the programs of socialist parties and trade unions could be seen as a product of both practical experience and dialogue with theoretical elaboration (e.g.: reforms for democratic participation of the working class operated on both grounds).
-Heywood also pointed out, however, that the 'real' workers weren't really involved in this dialogue, as [the objective interests of the working class were more important than the subjective self-consideration of workers]{.ul}; this was a qualitative difference that was both an element of political strength and one of division between the individual and local consciousness of the average worker, who would certainly fight for higher wages and reforms, but nevertheless, would stay in an open field of ideological competitions.
-For example, what was not fully reflected in these theories was that [industrialisation brought about hierarchisation in the working class]{.ul}; the theory said that their interests were common (they were all workers who needed to sell their work force), but that meant little compared to the daily abuse and exploitation of each singular worker during the production process.
+Then, in the second half of the 19th century, these merged with practical experience, so that the programs of socialist parties and trade unions could be seen as a product of both practical experience and dialogue with theoretical elaboration (e.g.: reforms for democratic participation of the working class operated on both grounds).
+Heywood also pointed out, however, that the 'real' workers weren't really involved in this dialogue, as the objective interests of the working class were more important than the subjective self-consideration of workers; this was a qualitative difference that was both an element of political strength and one of division between the individual and local consciousness of the average worker, who would certainly fight for higher wages and reforms, but nevertheless, would stay in an open field of ideological competitions.
+For example, what was not fully reflected in these theories was that industrialisation brought about hierarchisation in the working class; the theory said that their interests were common (they were all workers who needed to sell their work force), but that meant little compared to the daily abuse and exploitation of each singular worker during the production process.
 The reality of the working class was not homogeneous, and everyone experienced the system differently.
-On an ideological level, [the working class]{.ul} (especially when mass organisations and nationalists came into power in the second half of the 19th century) [was not impermeable]{.ul}; proof of this was the First World War.
+On an ideological level, the working class (especially when mass organisations and nationalists came into power in the second half of the 19th century) was not impermeable; proof of this was the First World War.
 Until then, the political orientation of the socialist parties had been strongly anti-war and internationalist, but many workers were still captured by the enthusiasm of patriotic and national mobilisation when the war broke